SquonSerq/osu-collections-manager/README.md

-# osu-collections-manager
+##osu! collections manager

-App to manage maps and collections in osu!
+An app to control your maps and collections in osu! game!